iWaNadai/JXT-Pharma-Notes/content/Notes/Perspectives in Pharmacy/Evolution of Pharmacy.md

 In Babylon, known as the cradle of civilization, the practicioners o healing were priests, pharmacists, and physicians ( Bender and Thorn, 1965 ).

-In ancient Babylonia, the first symptoms of illnesses, prescriptions, and directions or compounding, and invocaion to the gods were recorded on clay tablets.
+In ancient Babylonia, the first symptoms of illnesses, prescriptions, and directions or compounding, and invocation to the gods were recorded on clay tablets.

 The Sumerians has a well-ordered civilization in Babylon soon after 5000 BC.
 Health was an important subject in their culture which came with their common saying of: